apoikola/connected-city/research-plan/connected-city.md

 ## 4. Research environment and schedule
 Principal supervisor for my thesis will be Ph.D.
 Tuuli Toivonen (*[Helsinki University](http://www.helsinki.fi/geo/)*) who has great expertise of the topics covered in this research.
 Ph.D.
 Marko Turpeinen ([*HIIT*](http://hiit.fi/)) will be thesis advisor monitoring the progress of my PhD dissertation and studies.

 I plan to join *[DENVI](http://www.helsinki.fi/henvi/denvi/)* (Doctoral Program in interdisciplinary Environmental sciences) as my postgraduate school after I have received a right to pursue PhD studies at the University of Helsinki.
-I will be working tightly in two research groups, one at the Helsinki University Division of Urban Geography and Regional Studies, and the other one at HIIT (*[Digital Content Communities group](http://www.hiit.fi/digital-content-communities)*).
+I will be working tightly in two research groups, *Accessibility Research Group* at the Helsinki University, Department of Geosciences and Geography, Division of Urban Geography and Regional Studies, and *[Digital Content Communities group](http://www.hiit.fi/digital-content-communities)* at HIIT.
 I believe that these interdiciplinary networks give me valuable support during the process of PhD studies.

-Funding for this research is fully granted for the year of 2015 from two TEKES projects namely: *[Digital Health Revolution](www.digitalhealthrevolution.fi/)* and *[Revolution of Knowledge Work](http://reknow.fi/)*.
-Further funding for my PhD studies will be applied later on.
+I plan to complete the PhD thesis in 5 years.
+The first two years I will be employed in two TEKES funded projects namely: *[Digital Health Revolution](http://www.digitalhealthrevolution.fi/)* (until 2/2016) and *[Revolution of Knowledge Work](http://reknow.fi/)* (until 4/2017).
+For the latter three years, I plan to apply for funding from research foundations and/or from the Academy of Finland through my supervisors.

 Before starting my dissertation I have worked in developing solutions for the open collaboration between citizens and the public sector organizations.
 I am well connected in Open Data, Open Science and My Data movements in Finland and elsewhere.
 The city as a context is my passion and underlying motivation for PhD studies.